 Lifting the metal cover revealed a small circuit board with a second plastic cover and the cable connections sealed in a clear potting compound.

-The photo below shows the very small twisted pair HDMI cables with their three connections onto the connector.
+The photo below shows the very small twisted pair of HDMI cables with their three connections to the connector.

 Under the other side of the connector was a very small circuit.

 This is a VR7050 USB 3.0 In-Cable Equalizer from www.spectra7.com/

 This seems to be an older chip dating back to 2012 from this press release: https://www.spectra7.com/pdfs/VR7100_PressRelease_Rev_2.2.pdf which states:

 “The VR7100 features patented chip technology which is optimized to deliver the video bandwidth required for a fully immersive, stereoscopic 3D experience.
 The chip leverages Spectra7’s patented power harvesting algorithms, eliminating the need for any external power source while delivering up to Ultra HD 4K resolution.
 The VR7100 is available in a miniature, ultra-low profile QFN package measuring 5mm x 5mm.”

 Update: 19th Sept.